SyberGrind/Active-Directory-Home-Lab/README.md

 ⸻
 <br>

-##🔹Phase 2: Active Directory Domain Services Configuration.
+##🔹Phase 2: Active Directory Domain  Deployment & Domain Administration Services.

 In this phase, I configured the Domain Controller and established a formal domain infrastructure within my Azure environment.
 My primary objective was to deploy and promote the Active Directory Domain Services Configuration role to create a new forest named mydomain.com.
 Following the domain promotion, I implemented organizational security and administration by creating custom organizational units (Employees/Staff and Admins) and provisioning an administrative user, Siyolo_Admin, with delegated domain administrative privileges.
 Finally, I successfully joined the Client-1 VM to the mydomain.com domain, confirming full connectivity and integration within the domain environment.
 >